danskernesdigitalebibliotek/dpl-react/docs/architecture/adr-012-gsearch-reverse-geocoding.md

 2. Create a 50m bounding box (25m radius) around the converted point
 3. Query `GET /rest/gsearch/v2.0/adresse?q=1&filter=BBOX(geometri,...)&limit=10&token=...`
 4. Convert all results to internal format, discarding any with missing coordinates
+5. Convert returned EPSG:25832 coordinates back to WGS84 using the inverse UTM projection
-5. Calculate the Haversine distance from the browser coordinates to each result
+6. Calculate the Haversine distance from the browser coordinates to each result
-6. Return the closest match
+7. Return the closest match

 ## Trade-offs